Post-quantum steering is a stronger-than-quantum resource for information processing: Discussion

-Finally, the exploration of the information processing power of Witworld has only just begun.
+Finally, the exploration of the information processing power of \bel{steering (quantum and beyond)} has only just begun.
 Since Witworld is formulated in an intuitive way leveraging a diagrammatic representation \cite{chiribella2010probabilistic, hardy2011reformulating,coecke2018picturing,gogioso2017categorical,selby2018reconstructing}, there is plenty of scope for investigating other post-quantum advantages of this theory, and of post-quantum steering, for information processing.